-Advances the location counter to new-lc.
+Advances the location counter by new-lc, where new-lc is used as an offset from the starting location specified in the Altera Monitor Program's system configuration window.
 The .org directive may only increase the location counter, or leave it unchanged; it cannot move the location counter backwards.